manopriyam/CS250_ASMT1_VBA/SemanticAnalyzer_IntermediateCodeGeneration/README.md

 <br>

 3. Semantic Analysis and Intermediate Code Generation <br>
+- We are generating the following for the input files
+    1. Symbol Table
+    2. Syntax Tree
+    3. Intermediate Code
 - Run semantic analyzer and intermediate code generator on an input_file -
 ```
 lex lexicalAnalyzer.l